izar/devenabled-tm/index.md

+---
+---

+{% seo %}

 ### Stay Tuned

 ## Available December 2020

 Did you ever ask yourself what is Threat Modeling, what it can give you and what is your role as a development team member in the whole process?

-If so, this is the book for you.
+If so, <a href="https://www.amazon.com/Threat-Modeling-Identification-Avoidance-Secure/dp/1492056553/ref=sr_1_1?dchild=1&keywords=tarandach&sr=8-1">this</a> is the book for you.